RaspAP/raspap-docs/docs/repeater.md

 logs and RaspAP's **Networking** interface.
 Help is available from the sources [mentioned here](ap-basics.md#diagnosing-problems).

 ## Speed testing
-:octicons-beaker-24: Experimental · :octicons-heart-fill-24:{: .heart } [Insiders only](insiders.md)

-A tool to evaluate your WiFi repeater's performance is available on the **Networking > Diagnostics** tab.
-This permits testing of both local network throughput (that is, data transferred over your repeater's wireless interfaces) and internet speed (data transfer between a RaspAP instance and remote host).
-Ping, jitter download and upload metrics are included in the test.

-<video src="https://user-images.githubusercontent.com/229399/214792331-4656d482-7c4d-4ca9-853d-2d1718ddf62d.mov" controls="controls" muted="muted"></video>
+RaspAP hosts a fast, open source and privacy-focused [public speed test server](speedtest.md) that you can use to evaluate your WiFi repeater's performance.
 The remote host is RaspAP's public [speedtest server](https://speedtest.raspap.com/) located in the United States.
 Additional speedtest hosts distributed in other geographic centers are forthcoming.

 ## Discussions
 Questions or comments about configuring a WiFi repeater?
 Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/1320).